 Each of the chapters of this Users' Guide addresses a particular category of instruction and information, approximately in the order you'll use it, but Mulligan's Eagle is a big application and this guide isn't fireside reading.
 You'll probably need to refer to the Contents at the front or the Index at the back to get help about some detail of Eagle's operation.
-If you use this guide frequently, we encourage you to download the full Eagle Users Guide.pdf file from Mulligan Software's web site to your hard drive to improve speed and to provide you with high-quality output if you decide to print a page or two.
+If you use this guide frequently, we encourage you to download the full Eagle Users Guide.pdf file from Mulligan Software's web site to provide you with fast, high-quality output if you decide to print a page or two.
+Import into the Books app on your Mac and use the Guide on your iPad too.